 Reference Description Application of Standard AASB 9 Financial Instruments AASB 9 addresses the classification, measurement and de-recognition of financial assets and financial liabilities, introduces expanded disclosure requirements, a new impairment (expected credit loss) model and changes in presentation.
 When adopted, this could change the classification and measurement of financial assets and financial liabilities.
 1 January 2018 The new expected credit loss model for calculating impairment on financial assets will not have a material impact on the provision for doubtful debts.
+The new hedging rules align hedge accounting more closely with the reporting entity's risk management practices.
+As a general rule it will be easier to apply hedge accounting going forward.
+Changes in own credit risk in respect of liabilities designated at fair value through profit and loss must now be presented in other comprehensive income.
 Debt modifications where the impact results in a change in the present value of expected cashflows of less than 10 per cent, taking into account other qualitative factors, will be taken immediately through the Consolidated Statement of Comprehensive Income unless the modifications are reset or entered at market rates.
 An assessment has been completed on all loans with external parties and it has been determined that this will not have a material impact for the Consolidated Entity, as all previous modifications have been entered at market rates.
 The impact relating to related party loans is still being assessed.
 The Consolidated Entity will apply the standard from 1 January 2018.
-AASB 15 Revenue from Contracts with Customers AASB 15 will replace AASB 118 Revenue and AASB 111 Construction Contracts .
+AASB 15 Revenue from Contracts with Customers AASB 15 will replace AASB 118 Revenue and AASB 111 Construction Contracts.
 It is based on the principle that revenue is recognised when control of a good or service is transferred to a customer.
 It contains a single model that applies to contracts with customers and two approaches to recognising revenue: at a point in time or over time.
 The model features a contract-based five-step analysis of transactions to determine whether, how much and when revenue is recognised.
 It applies to all contracts with customers except leases, financial instruments and insurance contracts.
 It requires reporting entities to provide users of financial statements with more informative and relevant disclosures.
 1 January 2018 The Consolidated Entity will apply the standard from 1 January 2018.
 It is not expected that the application of this standard will have a material impact on the financial results, however some changes in the presentation of certain revenue items and additional disclosures will be required.
-AASB 16 Leases AASB 16 will change the way lessees account for leases by eliminating the current dual accounting model which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
-Instead, there will be a single, on-balance sheet accounting model that is similar to the current finance lease accounting.
-Where the Consolidated Entity is the lessee, this new treatment will result in recognition of a right of use asset along with the associated lease liability in the balance sheet and both a depreciation and interest charge in the Consolidated Statement of Comprehensive Income.
-In contrast, lessor accounting will remain similar to current practice.
-1 January 2019 The new leasing model requires the recognition of operating leases on the balance sheet.
-If the Consolidated Entity had adopted the new standard from 1 January 2017, management estimates that the net profit before tax for the 12 months to 31 December 2017 would decrease by approximately \$136,220.
-Assets at 31 December 2017 would increase by approximately \$12,733,000 and liabilities increase by \$15,068,000.
+The disclosure changes will have a greater impact on the Consolidated Entity from 1 January 2019 as there are certain revenue streams such as outgoings income that will continue to be accounted for under AASB 117 Leases until the adoption of AASB 16 Leases from 1 January 2019.